February 2022 Options Now Available For PNC Financial Services Group (PNC)

-Investors in PNC Financial Services Group (Symbol: PNC) saw new options begin trading today, for the February 2022 expiration.
+Investors in PNC Financial Services Group (Symbol: PNC) saw new options become available today, for the February 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the PNC options chain for the new February 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $195.00 strike price has a current bid of $5.20.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $195.00, but will also collect the premium, putting the cost basis of the shares at $189.80 (before broker commissions).
-To an investor already interested in purchasing shares of PNC, that could represent an attractive alternative to paying $198.74/share today.
+The put contract at the $200.00 strike price has a current bid of $5.50.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $200.00, but will also collect the premium, putting the cost basis of the shares at $194.50 (before broker commissions).
+To an investor already interested in purchasing shares of PNC, that could represent an attractive alternative to paying $201.84/share today.

-Turning to the calls side of the option chain, the call contract at the $200.00 strike price has a current bid of $5.50.
-If an investor was to purchase shares of PNC stock at the current price level of $198.74/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $200.00.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 3.40% if the stock gets called away at the February 2022 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $205.00 strike price has a current bid of $3.90.
+If an investor was to purchase shares of PNC stock at the current price level of $201.84/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $205.00.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 3.50% if the stock gets called away at the February 2022 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if PNC shares really soar, which is why looking at the trailing twelve month trading history for PNC Financial Services Group, as well as studying the business fundamentals becomes important.
-Below is a chart showing PNC's trailing twelve month trading history, with the $200.00 strike highlighted in red:
+Below is a chart showing PNC's trailing twelve month trading history, with the $205.00 strike highlighted in red:

 Top YieldBoost Calls of the S&P 500 »